andreasabel/inCode/entry/fixed-length-vector-types-in-haskell.md

 This is useful for most practical applications.
 However, when we want to use our fixed-length types in a more subtle and nuanced way, it might help to work with a length type that is more…structurally aware.

+We’ve also noticed that the structure of our `Vec` and the structure of our `Nat` have nothing in common, so we can’t take advantage of any shared structure to help us with type-safety in our implementation…everything we wrote was pretty much implemented using “unsafe” functions.

 So, enough of this non-structural blasphemy.
 We are proper dependent type programmers, dangit!
 We want structural verification!
 Compiler verification from